Abi-Rai/PortfolioBlazorWasm/README.md

 ### 2. Docker Desktop

-To build image & run the container
+1. Clone the repository

-1. :exclamation:  Change directory to the WASM Client project :exclamation:
+2. :exclamation:  Change directory to the WASM Client project :exclamation:
 	```shell
 	cd PortfolioBlazorWasm
 	```
-2. Use docker-compose
+3. Use docker-compose
 	```shell
 	docker-compose up --build
 	```
-After it finishes building, the site will be live on `localhost:8080`
+> After it finishes building, the site will be live on `localhost:8080`

-3. `Ctrl + C` in terminal to stop the container.
+4. `Ctrl + C` in terminal to stop the container.

-4. Then to delete the container.
+5. Then to delete the container.
 	```shell
 	 docker-compose down
 	```